1. forward or onward movement towards a destination– progress, noun, /ˈpɹəʊɡɹɛs/

 But that’s not the end of the story: The Progress Train is a much bigger journey.
 We’re now looking to the future, and how we can achieve our goal of a truly inclusive rail industry as a whole.
 Our story is still being written – and you can be part of it.
 Watch this space for more on our plans, or drop us an email at email@example.com if you’ve got an idea that you think could shape the railway that’s yet to come.
 In the meantime, you can still take The Progress Affirmation, as well as showing your support for our aims on your social media channels.

-If you want to get in touch with The Progress Train you can email us at firstname.lastname@example.org, or by using the form below.
+If you want to get in touch with The Progress Train you can email us at firstname.lastname@example.org.
 Unfortunately we cannot accept telephonies enquiries at this stage.

 We welcome enquiries from those who want to know more about our goals and aims, as well as from journalists and members of the press.
 We will endeavour to respond to all enquiries within 48 hours, but this may take a little longer; we’re all volunteers with busy day jobs within the rail industry!